AdaRubric: Task-Adaptive Rubrics for Reliable LLM Agent Evaluation and Reward Learning: Introduction

 \section{Introduction}

-LLM agents now automate complex multi-step tasks across web automation \citep{zhou2024webarena}, API orchestration \citep{qin2024toolbench}, and software engineering \citep{jimenez2024swebench}.
-As agents scale, reliable trajectory evaluation becomes the cornerstone of safety, alignment, and iterative capability improvement.
+LLM now automates complex multi-step tasks across web automation \citep{zhou2024webarena}, API orchestration \citep{qin2024toolbench}, software engineering \citep{jimenez2024swebench}, and multimodal environments \citep{koh2024visualwebarena,xie2024osworld}.
+As agents scale, reliable trajectory evaluation becomes the cornerstone of safety, alignment, and iterative improvement.
 Yet studies show that a substantial fraction of agent trajectories produced by frontier models on representative benchmarks contain steps of uncertain quality \citep{liu2024agentbench,pan2024autonomous}, making undifferentiated quality judgments insufficient for training or deployment.
+A key question for the knowledge-in-LMs community is: \emph{how should an LLM evaluator leverage its knowledge to generate task-appropriate evaluation criteria, rather than applying a fixed, one-size-fits-all rubric?}

 \paragraph{The static-rubric bottleneck.} Two dominant evaluation paradigms fail for complex agents. \emph{Reference-based metrics} (ROUGE-L, BERTScore) measure surface overlap and are blind to goal-directed reasoning. \emph{LLM-as-Judge} \citep{zheng2023judging,liu2023geval} applies fixed dimensions---\emph{Helpfulness}, \emph{Fluency}, \emph{Safety}---regardless of task.
-These dimensions were designed for chat assistants, not for goal-directed agents operating through tool use and multi-step planning.
+These dimensions were designed for chat assistants, not goal-directed agents operating through tool use and multi-step planning.

 \paragraph{Motivating example.} A ToolBench API-chaining task has meaningful quality dimensions of \emph{API Selection Accuracy}, \emph{Parameter Correctness}, and \emph{Error Recovery}---none appearing in a standard helpfulness rubric.
 Conversely, a fluency-focused rubric penalises agents that correctly call APIs but produce compact, machine-readable output.
 Static rubrics introduce systematic bias and reward irrelevant stylistic properties over task success.